-Col. Chris Toner is currently serving as the Commander of the Warrior Transition Command.
-In this role, he oversees all aspects of the Army’s Warrior Care and Transition Program (WCTP).
+Col. Chris Toner is currently serving as the Commander of the Army’s Warrior Transition Command.
+In this role, he oversees the Army’s Warrior Care and Transition Program (WCTP).
 The WCTP includes all aspects of the recovery and transition process for the Army’s wounded, ill and injured Soldiers recovering at Warrior Transition Units (WTUs) and the most severely wounded, ill and injured Soldiers and Veterans enrolled in the Army Wounded Warrior Program (AW2).

-In 1999, Toner was assigned to the XVIII Airborne Corps at Fort Bragg, North Carolina, where he served as a Corps War Planner.
-Following this assignment, he served as the Operations Officer and Executive Officer in 2nd Battalion, 505th Parachute Infantry Regiment, 82nd Airborne Division.
-In 2002 he was assigned to the United States Strategic Command as a Global Missile Defense Planner.
+In 1999, Toner was assigned to the XVIII Airborne Corps at Fort Bragg where he served as a Corps War Planner, followed by an assignment as the Operations Officer and Executive Officer in 2nd Battalion, 505th Parachute Infantry Regiment, 82nd Airborne Division.
+During this time Toner deployed with 2-505 in support of the Multinational Force and Observers Mission, Sinai, Egypt.

+In July 2012, Toner was assigned as the Chief of Staff, 101st Airborne Division (Air Assault).
+In February 2013, the Division deployed as CJTF-101 in support of Operation Enduring Freedom XIV for 11 months.
+Toner is a graduate of the Naval War College, School for Advanced Military Studies, Command and General Staff College, and both the Infantry Officer and Field Artillery Officer Advanced Courses.
 Toner’s awards and decorations include the Valorous Unit Award, Legion of Merit with Oak Leaf Cluster, Bronze Star with 2 Oak Leaf Clusters, Purple Heart, the Combat Infantryman Badge, the Expert Infantryman Badge, the Senior Parachutist Badge, the Air Assault Badge, and the Ranger Tab.